Aaron Martin (footballer, born 1989): Southampton

 Martin started just four league games in the 2010–11 campaign, as new manager Nigel Adkins preferred to partner Fonte and Jaïdi, with Seaborne as back-up.
 Southampton went on to win promotion into the Championship as runners-up of League One.
 He committed to a new three-year deal with Southampton ahead of the 2011–12 season.
 Again partnering Fonte, he played the whole of Southampton's first game of the new season, against Leeds United.
-His first goal in the Football League proved to be the matchwinner in a 2–1 victory over Coventry City in the third round of the FA Cup on 7 January, and in February, he came on as a half-time substitute against Derby County to score his first league goal, Southampton's second in a 4–0 win.
+His first goal for Southampton proved to be the matchwinner in a 2–1 victory over Coventry City in the third round of the FA Cup on 7 January, and in February, he came on as a half-time substitute against Derby County to score his first league goal, Southampton's second in a 4–0 win.
 He made seven league starts and 17 appearances across all competitions as Southampton were promoted to the Premier League in second-place.

 After Japan international Maya Yoshida was signed, Martin then moved out to Championship club Crystal Palace on loan for the 2012–13 season.
 Manager Dougie Freedman said that he had watched Martin since his time at Eastleigh and saw him "playing a major role in our continued progress".
 He played five matches in his first month at Selhurst Park, but then played only once more after Ian Holloway replaced Freedman as the Crystal Palace manager, and the loan was cancelled by mutual agreement in January 2013.
 The following month Martin was again loaned out, this time to League One side Coventry City, where he played regularly until the end of the season.
 He impressed Coventry boss Steven Pressley, who named him as a top transfer target for the summer once the transfer embargo placed on the Ricoh Arena club was lifted.

-The signing of another centre-back, Dejan Lovren, pushed Martin down to fifth-choice centre-back at St Mary's and an injury sustained in pre-season kept Martin out of action until January 2014.
+The signing of another centre-back, Dejan Lovren, pushed Martin down to fifth-choice centre-back at St Mary's, and an injury sustained in pre-season kept Martin out of action until January 2014.
 His contract with Southampton was ended by mutual consent on 28 January as he was not part of manager Mauricio Pochettino's first-team plans.